Better access to an overdose-reversing medication could save lives

 Accidental overdoses on a medicine are very dangerous, but preventable.
 Learn about the risks, how to avoid them, and the medicines that need special care.

-Links to trusted information about drug overdose.
+Links to our information partners' articles about drug overdose.

 Most cases of poisoning happen at home so learn here about symptoms, prevention and what to do in an emergency.